-LIAM2 allows two types of links: many2one and one2many.
+LIAM 2 allows two types of links: many2one and one2many.

-6.1 many2one
+5.1 many2one

-A many2one link links an individual of the entity to one other individual in the same (eg. a person to his/her mother) or another entity (eg. a person to its household).
+A many2one link the item of the entity to one other item in the same (eg. a person to its mother) or another entity (eg. a person to its household).